gromag/LearnAI-KnowledgeMiningBootcamp/labs/lab-azure-search.md

   + Name your index as `myportalindex`

-  + **Keep `metada_storage_path` as the key.** This is a unique identifier for each file of the data source.
+  + **Keep `metadata_storage_path` as the key.** This is a unique identifier for each file of the data source.
 It is a good idea to use the physical path of file, since it is unique by design.
 Since our dataset is on blob storage, the content of this field is the file URL, that's why it is unique by design.
 If you check the other options, you will see that metadata_storage_path is only one field that can guarantee uniqueness.
 As of December 2018, the key maximum size is 1024 characters.
 This limit won't be a problem for this training, but the workaround is to reduce the file name length and also the path.
 This limit is currently under analysis of the product team.

   + Name the **Suggester** as `myportalsuggester` and set the **Search Mode** to **"analyzingInfixMatching".** The Suggester feature provides type-ahead suggestions, as you can see in web search engines like [Bing](www.bing.com).